GameB-Ventures/zappy-custom-skill-template/README.md

 You can get these by asking Zapdroid on your slack.
 In a secure channel ask 'what are my SDK credentials?'

+Put these into .env file

+    mv .env.tmpl .env

 ## Usage
 Refer to index.js to see how to use createSkill()